public final class MultiBufferWriteBuffer extends AbstractWriteBuffer implements com.oracle.coherence.common.base.Disposable

 protected MultiBufferWriteBuffer.MultiBufferOutput ensureBufferOutput(int of)

-- the desired offset of the MultiBufferOutput
+of - the desired offset of the MultiBufferOutput